 Setting goals helps in focusing and develops sense of perfection.
-With Covid-19 pandemic spreading all over the world, goals setting for school children becomes even more important to learn and then practice Goal Setting.
+With the Covid-19 pandemic spreading all over the world, setting the goals for school children becomes even more important to learn and then practice Goal Setting.

 DEFINITION OF GOAL:

 According to Merriam-Webster dictionary, GOAL is the end toward which effort is directed.
-Goals are dreams and wants, except a goal is more specific.
+Goals are dreams and want, except a goal is more specific.

-In simple words – it’s your aim and objective of your life for which you come to school to learn and pursue the studies.
+In simple words – it’s your aim and objective of your life for which you come to school to learn and pursue your studies.